 Rogue Agent is published monthly with ten poets, one poem apiece.

-To get a feel for our journal's theme, we invite you to explore previous issues, and also the work we have linked to in our section entitled For Inspiration.
+To get a feel for our journal's theme, we invite you to explore over 30 previous issues, and also the work we have linked to in our section entitled For Inspiration.

 We read year round.
 Response time is 1-3 months.
 Please do not query before 3 months have elapsed.